Large Airfoil Models: A Deep Airfoil Prediction Tool (ADAPT)

 \subsection{Model Limitations}

-The main limitation of LAM is the same as that of most other ML models; for inputs beyond the range of the training data, the predictions become significantly less reliable.
+The main limitation of the LAM is the same as that of most other ML models; for inputs beyond the range of the training data, the predictions become significantly less reliable.
 Therefore, it is necessary to understand how the training data are distributed.
 For example, predictions for a wind turbine airfoil would be less reliable at higher freestream Mach numbers compared to results in the incompressible regime due to the relative lack of available training data.
+Sec.~\ref{sec:avail_data} discusses in detail the data distribution of the training database.
+An in-depth analysis of model predictions beyond this range is provided in Sec.~\ref{sec:beyond}.

-In the user input, the airfoil thickness locations ($\mathbf{x}/c$) are fixed.
+Secondly, the airfoil thickness locations ($\mathbf{x}/c$) are fixed in the user input.
 With only 60 discrete chordwise locations, it can be challenging to accurately model small geometric features.
-As a result, the model cannot capture the effects of subtle variations in geometry, such as small cavities in the trailing edge and surface roughness, both of which can influence aerodynamic performance.
+Furthermore, existing training data are mostly from smooth airfoil geometries.
+This is because the experimentally tested profiles closely follow their respective design coordinates, which are typically streamlined for optimal performance.
+As a consequence of a relatively coarse input and a lack of training data, the model struggles to capture the effects of subtle variations in geometry, such as small cavities in the trailing edge, surface roughness and irregularities despite the fact that these features can influence aerodynamic performance of an airfoil.
 The model is thus best suited for predictions on smooth airfoils.
+Further analysis on the sensitivity of the current model to geometric perturbations is presented in Sec.~\ref{sec:beyond}.

+A potential solution to this limitation is the incorporation of experimental data that capture the aerodynamic effects of surface irregularities, such as icing data or surface roughness data.
+Ice accretion, for example, introduces geometric perturbations that can significantly impact flow behavior, providing valuable training examples for the model.
+This would enhance the model’s applicability to non-smooth airfoils.

-Lastly, the model is more memory intensive than traditional neural networks.
-The GP element of ADAPT requires the model to store the full covariance matrix of the training data of size $40{,}416 \times 40{,}416$.
+Another limitation is that the model is more memory-intensive than traditional neural networks.
+The GP element of ADAPT requires storing the full $40{,}416 \times 40{,}416$ covariance matrix of the training data.
 The model thus requires more overhead memory compared to neural networks which only require the storage of the weights and biases of each layer.
-Reduction of required memory could be achieved via low-rank approximation of the covariance matrix using techniques such as singular value decomposition.
-Exploration of different methods are attractive subjects for future study.